Why do most people go back to the same pizza place over and over?

 Trust is a solid base for a healthy relationship with your customers.
 With expectations constantly rising (in 2017, 53% of consumers in emerging markets expected better customer service), satisfaction is never guaranteed.
 According to statistics, at least.

 But if you do achieve it, does it turn into more sales?
-It definitely turns one-time clients into long-term brand champions:
+For 86%, it definitely boosts customer retention by turning one-time clients into long-term brand champions:

 (Source: Microsoft)

 However, if you fail to meet their expectations, they are ready to take their business elsewhere.
-Switching to a competitor has lead to $756 billion of lost revenue in the US alone!
+Switching to a competitor has led to $756 billion of lost revenue in the US alone!

-Resolving issues quickly and (ideally) within a single interaction can help you retain customers and becomes a major competitive advantage.
+Resolving issues quickly and (ideally) within a single interaction can help you retain customers and get a major competitive advantage.
 Because:

 (Source: Microsoft)